JulioneQA/JulioneQA/README.md

 About me:

 - 🏆 My attraction to the tech world stems from my experience in quality control and assurance.
-- 🔍🐛 I am currently learning software testing fundamentals and automated testing with tools as CSS, python, pycharm, selenium.
+- 🔍🐛 I am currently learning software testing fundamentals and automated testing with tools as CSS, python, pycharm, selenium and others!.
-- 📝💯 I understand the guarantee and confidence that quality provides for products, and that's why I seek to contribute to any organization that gives me the opportunity, by providing rigorous testing.
+- 📝💯 I understand the guarantee and confidence that quality provides for products, and that's why i seek to contribute to any organization that gives me the opportunity, by providing rigorous testing and optimizing customer´s experiences.

 <!--h1 without bottom border-->